NoviceSahil/ProjectDekho/README.md

 3.This gives them idea either to develop a new project or rather they want to work on previous projects to add features or to enhance it.

-4.It will keep tracksiof all projects of various department and helps avoiding common project.
+4.It will keep track of all projects of various department and helps avoiding common project.
 All projects can be accessed at one place.

 5. This app is developed by :